wevote/EndorsementExtension/ExtensionToDo.md

 * Speed Final checks, and without so much logging
 * Test PDF processing
 * ~~Still have a small bit of (lower priority) multi-tab selection code to clean out.~~
-* Sign in works, but sometimes has 30ish second blue window, with no logging after returning from WebApp
 * Integrate Max's edit dialog (create is hard coded)
 * ~~Newly created/edited in main pane, should cause side pane to reload~~
 * ~~Completely eliminate weContentState, just causes stale date and confusion~~